Skip to main content

 Higher-stage cancers are hard to treat when they recur.
 They usually can’t be cured.
 Care focuses mostly on relieving symptoms, although taking part in a clinical trial of new treatments may be helpful.

-For a distant recurrence, the goal of treatment is to help the woman feel better.
-Surgery, radiation, or chemo may be used.
-Again, a clinical trial is a good option.
+For a distant recurrence, the goal of treatment is to help the patient feel better.

 American Cancer Society Emails